Iced Coffee Tea

 Step By Step

-- Brew a pot of your favorite coffee.
-I like the bold east African coffees such as Ethiopian Harrar, Ethiopian Yirgacheffe, Kenya, Malawi, etc.
+1. Brew a pot of your favorite coffee.
+I like the bold East African coffees such as Ethiopian Harrar, Ethiopian Yirgacheffe, Kenya, Malawi, etc.

-- Brew your favorite tea (yes you can use your coffee maker for this as long as you are using teabags).
-We also like to throw in a bag of fruit tea (5 bags of Lipton Tea to 1 bag of Stash Mango Tea for instance).
+2. Brew your favorite tea (yes, you can use your coffee maker for this if you use teabags).
+We also like to throw in a bag of fruit tea (5 bags of Lipton Tea to 1 bag of Stash Mango Tea, for instance).

-- Serve over ice.
-The addition of Lemon, Lime, or Orange Juice and Sweetener is optional.
+4. Serve over ice.
+Adding Lemon, Lime, or Orange Juice and Sweetener is optional.